 Sources of Income / Monthly:

+List all sources of income including base salary, bonuses, dividend income, real estate income and any other income (stipends, etc.).
 The income section of the REBNY financial is very important because it allows a listing agent to assess your monthly debt to income ratio.

 In most cases, co-ops will require this ratio to be below 30% and often under 25%.

 The projected expenses section of the REBNY Financial Statement is where you list your unit’s monthly co-op maintenance payment and mortgage amount based on your offer terms.
 You will also need to list any other recurring monthly expenses, such as car payments or student loan payments.

 Because your projected monthly maintenance and co-op mortgage bill vary depending on which unit you are bidding on, you or your buyer’s agent will need to ensure that this section is updated for each apartment you submit an offer on.

 The most efficient way to do this is to provide your buyer’s agent with a completed Excel version of your Financial Statement.
 For each offer you submit, your buyer’s broker can simply update this section and regenerate the statement for inclusion with your offer.

 The Itemized Schedules section (page 2 of the REBNY Financial Statement) is where you list more specifics about the assets, liabilities and other income that you stated on the first page of the statement.